Weebs-Incorporated/AIRAMI/README.md

 You can now run scripts using `pnpm <script name>`, e.g. `pnpm start`.

+Once the app is running, you can go to the [/settings](http://localhost:3000/settings) page to change config options like API URL, Discord client ID, etc...

 # Script Reference

 -   `start` Starts the client in development mode, with hot-reloading enabled.